You love coaching. You do not love checking your bank account on the 28th of every month and wondering if you’ve picked the wrong niche.

 - Identity transformation.
 The client gets to become someone new.
 A confident speaker.
 A recovered parent.
 A founder who actually sleeps.
 Transformation commands premium pricing.

 The niches below are ranked by earning potential, client urgency, and market demand in 2026.
-Pricing ranges are composites drawn from the ICF Global Coaching Study, PayScale, Glassdoor, and Paperbell’s own industry data.
-Treat them as realistic benchmarks, not guarantees.
+Treat the pricing ranges as realistic benchmarks, not guarantees.
 Your experience, audience, and positioning shift rates significantly.

 Business and career coaching niches